-For those not familiar with Kodi, it’s one of the most popular media players around thanks to its excellent interface, not to mention the fact that it’s free and open source – and boasts some impressive capabilities when it comes to add-ons which support various streaming services.
+If you're looking to add a VPN to your Kodi box, you've come to the right place!
+For those not familiar with Kodi, it’s one of the most, if not the most popular media players around thanks to its excellent interface, not to mention the fact that it’s free and open source – and boasts some impressive capabilities when it comes to add-ons which support various streaming services.

 Some of those add-ons are perfectly legal, and others – not so much.
-Naturally, here at TechRadar, we don’t endorse any form of piracy or illegally viewing copyrighted material.
+Naturally, we, at TechRadar, we don’t endorse any form of piracy or illegally viewing copyrighted material.

 Best all-round VPN for Kodi